 Schools that serve as practicum sites can be public or private schools within the city of Chicago or suburban locations.
 Schools should serve a diverse student population, and provide opportunities for learning experiences across grade levels.

 - Can I work during the program?

 Most of the students in the Post MSW Program have several years of experience in social services and are often employed during their educational experience.
 Please consider the required field hours in your decision to work and your work schedule.

-- Application deadline for Post MSW Certification is August 1st / Admission: Fall only
+- Application deadline for Post MSW Program is August 1st / Admission: Fall only

 - How much is tuition?